Assessing Uncertainty in Similarity Scoring: Performance & Fairness in Face Recognition: Further Remarks

 \paragraph{Log-geomean sum.} It is a sum of normalized logarithms.

 \paragraph{Gini coefficient.} The Gini coefficient is a measure of inequality in a population.
 It ranges from a minimum value of zero, when all individuals are equal, to a theoretical maximum of one in an infinite population in which every individual except one has a size of zero.
+In this case, the mean $\mathrm{FAR}^\diamond(t)$ that is used is the arithmetic mean of the values $(\mathrm{FAR}_a(t))_{a \in \mathcal{A}}$.

+Note that it is common to plot those fairness metrics not as functions of the threshold $t$ but as functions of the level of $\far$ associated to the threshold (as for the $\roc$ curve), meaning that the threshold~$t$ is set so that it achieves a $\mathrm{FAR}(t) = \alpha \in (0,1)$ (for the global/total population, and not for some specific subgroup).
+In this sense, one would replace the threshold $t$ in each fairness metric by $\far^{-1}(\alpha)$.
+For instance, the strict definition of the max-min fairness metric is, for any $\alpha \in (0,1)$:

+For the sake of clarity, we listed the fairness metrics without the pseudo-inverse $\far^{-1}$.
+However, the theoretical results within this paper take into account those strict definitions.

-\citet{JR_vmf} argue that the choice of a threshold $t_\alpha$ achieving a global $\mathrm{FAR}_\mathrm{total}=\alpha$ is not entirely relevant since it depends on the relative proportions of each sensitive attribute value $a$ within the evaluation dataset together with the relative proportion of intra-group impostors.
-They propose instead a threshold $t_\alpha$ such that each group $a$ satisfies $\mathrm{FAR}_a(t_\alpha) \leq \alpha$.
-Since we are dealing with a unique evaluation dataset, we do not use such a threshold choice, to be consistent with the last three fairness metrics.
-Other fairness metrics exist in the literature such as the maximum difference in the values $(\mathrm{FAR}_a(t_\alpha))_{a \in \mathcal{A}}$ used by \citet{alasadi2019toward, pass}.
+\begin{remark} \citet{JR_vmf} argue that the choice of a threshold $t$ achieving a global $\mathrm{FAR}(t)~=~\alpha$ is not entirely relevant since it depends on the relative proportions of each sensitive attribute value $a$ within the evaluation dataset together with the relative proportion of intra-group negative pairs.
+They propose instead a threshold $t$ such that each group $a$ satisfies $\mathrm{FAR}_a(t) \leq \alpha$, for the max-min fairness metrics $\mathrm{FAR}_{\mathrm{min}}^\mathrm{max}(t)$ and $\mathrm{FRR}_{\mathrm{min}}^\mathrm{max}(t)$.
+Since we are dealing with a unique evaluation dataset, we do not use such a threshold choice, to be consistent with the other three fairness metrics (max-geomean, log-geomean and Gini) which employ a threshold $t$ such that $\mathrm{FAR}(t)=\alpha$. \end{remark}

+Other fairness metrics exist in the literature such as the maximum difference in the values $(\mathrm{FAR}_a(t))_{a \in \mathcal{A}}$ used by \citet{alasadi2019toward} and \citet{pass}.
 They have the disadvantage of not being normalized and are thus not interpretable, especially when comparing their values at different levels $\alpha$.